yiisoft/yii-runner-roadrunner/README.md

 ```

-Configure Temporal engine to make it able to work with your activities and workflows.

-Mention these classes in the `params.php`:
+Configure Temporal engine to make it able to work with your activities and workflows in the `params.php`:

 ```php
 // config/common/params.php